Zewei-Zhou/Zewei-Zhou.github.io/_pages/about.md

 👋 I am a PhD student in the [UCLA Mobility Lab](https://mobility-lab.seas.ucla.edu/) of the University of California, Los Angeles (UCLA), advised by [Prof. Jiaqi Ma](https://mobility-lab.seas.ucla.edu/about/).
 I received my master’s degree from Tongji University with the honor of Shanghai Outstanding Graduate, and conducted research at the Institute of Intelligent Vehicles (TJU-IIV) directed by [Prof. Yanjun Huang](https://scholar.google.com/citations?user=r_XUM78AAAAJ) and [Prof. Zhuoping Yu](https://ieeexplore.ieee.org/author/37402463600).

 My research focuses on the scene understanding and reasoning of autonomous systems, which enables vehicles/robots to intelligently interact and cooperate with others.

 # 🔥 News
+- *2025.09*: &nbsp;👏 Our [AutoVLA](https://arxiv.org/pdf/2506.13757) paper on the Vision-language-action model (VLA) for end-to-end autonomous driving has been accepted by [NeurIPS 2025](https://neurips.cc/)!
 - *2025.06*: &nbsp;👏 Our [V2XPnP](https://mobility-lab.seas.ucla.edu/v2xpnp/) and [TurboTrain](https://arxiv.org/pdf/2508.04682) paper on the end-to-end multi-task framework for multi-agent multi-frame system and the efficient & balanced multi-task learning strategies for the system have been accepted by [ICCV 2025](https://iccv.thecvf.com/)!
-- *2025.06*: &nbsp;👏 Our [AutoVLA](https://arxiv.org/pdf/2506.13757) paper on the Vision-language-action model (VLA) for end-to-end autonomous driving has been released.
-Enjoy it!
 - *2025.06*: &nbsp;👏 Our [CooperRisk](https://arxiv.org/pdf/2506.15868v1) paper on the cooperative multi-agent prediction and driving risk quantification has been accepted by [IROS 2025](https://www.iros25.org/).
 - *2025.01*: &nbsp;👏 Our [Co-MTP](https://xiaomiaozhang.github.io/Co-MTP/) paper on cooperative prediction framework with multi-temporal fusion has been accepted by [ICRA 2025](https://2025.ieee-icra.org/).
 - *2025.01*: &nbsp;🎉 Our team secured the Tier 1 in the [U.S.DOT Intersection Safety Challenge](https://www.transportation.gov/briefing-room/us-dot-announces-winners-intersection-safety-challenge-stage-1b-system-assessment-and) with a $750k award!